To initiate the restore process, you run the

 databases, each containing multiple tables.
 For backups created

 tablespace (TTS) (that is, backups created with the

 --use-tts option), you can also choose

 to restore selected databases, tables, or both.

 To repair a problem such as data corruption, you restore the data back to its original location on the original server machine.
-You might restore to a different server machine or a different location to set up a new replication slave with the data from a master server, or to clone a database for reporting purposes.
+You might restore to a different server machine or a different location to set up a new replica with the data from a source server, or to clone a database for reporting purposes.

 See Chapter 5, Recovering or Restoring a Database for instructions on restoring databases.